 Another great place to start, and in particular if you're looking to improve your fitness and competition level, is Full Frontal.
-This hour-long test is the same one the elite coaches at APEX Coaching use to assess the fitness of the pro cyclists and Olympic athletes they train.
+This hour-long test is the same one Coach Neal Henderson uses to assess the fitness of the pro cyclists and Olympic athletes he trains.
 It measures your performance across 4 separate maximal efforts to create a comprehensive 4-Dimensional Power Profile, assign you a rider type, and personalize the power targets in your workouts.
 It all starts to get a bit technical here, but we've got answers to questions you didn't even know you had yet in our Full Frontal FAQs.

 If Full Frontal is a bit of a jump - and it certainly can be because it requires some extra bits of hardware, like a heart rate monitor and power meter - then stick to the Suffer Scale, it's a great guide to structuring your training.